11 Apr Destination wedding etiquette – critical must-knows to keep you out of hot water!

 The biggest question that pops up here is: how responsible are brides and grooms for their guests’ pre and post-wedding entertainment?
 The answer is…it’s entirely up to you!

 If you want to plan out activities for a full week of pre-wedding fun, go for it.
 If you don’t, there’s no need.
 Just ask guests to arrive on time for the big day.
 If they choose to come early, they can explore your chosen destination at their leisure and take in sights and events of their choice.

 Destination wedding etiquette isn’t as tricky as some couples fear.
 Just plan ahead, let guests know your plans and intentions in advance, and have fun.
 Remember, it’s your day!

 Looking for more destination wedding tips?
-This is the place!
-Learn:
+Here’s more great info!

 - destination wedding planning services